 Okay, let’s look at the actual claim first.
 The vaccine won’t make you magnetized.
 Here’s why.
 First, there are no metals or substances with magnetic properties in the shot.
 Second, even if there were, there’s only about a milliliter of substance in the shot, which isn’t enough to make a magnetic field.
 What you’re most likely seeing on TikTok or other outlets claiming to show magnetized people is the metal sticking to natural oils or moisture on their skin, like how people can balance a spoon on their nose.

 But, the main reason we bring this myth up is because there will be other vaccine conspiracies that we won’t be able to cover here.
 We’ll give you a little peak behind the curtain at Medicareful Living.
 Except for breaking news, our articles tend to get written a bit in advance so they can be properly edited and checked before going live.
 Between the time this article was written and its publication, we had to update it several times with new myths.
+Next week, there will probably be a new myth about how the vaccines are dangerous.
+When that crops up, whether it’s vaccines rewriting your DNA or something more outlandish, keep this in mind.
+If the people trying to convince you that vaccines are unsafe keep finding new reasons to believe it after their other claims are debunked, are they saying vaccines are dangerous because of the facts or because they believe vaccines are dangerous and are looking for excuses to validate that belief?

 If the health reports that these myths claim were as widespread and serious as their supporters claim, wouldn’t the CDC at least be looking into those, instead of a rare heart condition?

-The CDC is exploring the possible relationship between a rare, but mild heart condition and the vaccine in a specific population of the country, with a total of 226 cases total.
+To expand on that thought, the CDC is exploring the possible relationship between a rare, but mild heart condition and the vaccine in a specific population of the country, with a total of 226 cases total.
 If the health reports that these myths claim were as widespread and serious as their supporters claim, wouldn’t the CDC at least be looking into those, instead of a rare heart condition that ibuprofen could help treat?

 The COVID-19 Vaccine is One of the Most Important Tools to Control the Virus and Get Back to Normal Life